 If you're guilty of owning one too many crew necks, then this gadget might be for you.
 This shirt folder not only helps your store your beloved T-shirts, but it's also great for space-saving and won't have you reaching for the iron every morning.

-This gold West Helm clothes hook is as chic as it is handy.
-Pop it on the back of your wardrobe (or your bedroom door) and start stacking your coats, brollies and more.
+Pop this on the back of your wardrobe (or your bedroom door) and start stacking your coats, brollies and more.

 Sometimes you just need that little extra lighting to illuminate your finer things.
 Enter Cynthia's motion-sensor LED light, which switches on as you open your wardrobe door.
 Smart.